 What Are My Investment Options?

-The CollegeBound Saver Program that Rhode Island sponsors offers several portfolio options designed for savers with various risk levels and investment knowledge.
+The CollegeBound Saver Program that Rhode Island sponsors offers several portfolio options designed for savers who have various risk levels and investment experience.

 If you’re new to investing, you may be interested in an age-based portfolio.
 These options automatically change their asset allocations over time to become less risky as your child gets closer to college age.
-When your child is young, it invests primarily in stock funds with an aim at strong growth by taking on more risk.
-It then switches gears to invest in safer options like bond funds when your child gets closer to the college years in order to protect what you’ve earned and aim for a steady return.
+When your child is young, it invests primarily in stock mutual funds, which generally have strong growth but at more risk.
+As your child gets older, the asset allocation gradually shifts to safer options like bond funds in order to protect your capital for when you'll need to make withdrawals.

 You can also invest in Target Risk portfolios.
-The asset allocation for each of these portfolios is meant to stay constant and is based on a specific risk level.
+The asset allocations for each of these portfolios stay constant and are based on a specific risk level.
 If you want to change your risk level, you'll have to transfer your balance to a different portfolio.

 How Do I Withdraw Money from the CollegeSaver Direct 529 Plan?

-You can request a withdrawal online by visiting your account or by downloading a distribution request form and mailing it in.
-You can make the payment electronically or via check to yourself or your beneficiary.
-You can also send it directly to the school.
+You can request a withdrawal online by logging on to your account or by downloading a distribution request form and mailing it in.
+You can choose to receive the payment electronically or via check to yourself or your beneficiary.
+You can also have it sent directly to the school.

-There are no fees involved with using Ugift for you and the gift giver, and the entire amount donated will be deposited into the designated 529 plan account.
+There are no fees involved with using Ugift for you or the gift giver, and the entire amount donated will be deposited into the designated 529 plan account.

 You can also sign up for Upromise, a program that lets you transfer cash-back rewards directly to your 529 plan account.
-You can get cash back by using your Upromise Mastercard for eligible purchases at participating locations such as restaurants, grocery stores and even airliners.
-These are some of the ways you can maximize your gains when constructing a personal college savings plan.
+You will get cash back by using your Upromise Mastercard for eligible purchases at participating businesses that include restaurants, grocery stores and airlines.
+These are some of the ways you can maximize your savings for college.

-If you’re not too comfortable with plunging into the world of 529 college savings plans on your own, the advisor-sold version of the CollegeBound program may be right for you.
+If you’re not comfortable plunging into the world of 529 college savings plans on your own, the advisor-sold version of the CollegeBound program may be right for you.
 Through a local financial advisor, you can open an account.
-Your advisor can lead you through the enrollment process and help you select a portfolio and share class option that meets your unique financial situation and savings goals.
-But because you’d be receiving professional assistance, this plan may come with additional fees including ones you won’t find in the direct option.
+Your advisor will lead you through the enrollment process and help you select a portfolio and share class option that meet your unique financial situation and savings goals.
+But because you’d be receiving professional assistance, this plan may come with fees that the direct-sold plan does not have.
 Be sure to examine your advisor’s compensation model thoroughly and discuss how fees may impact your long-term savings.

 How Do I Enroll in Rhode Island’s Advisor-Sold 529 Plan?

 You'll need to find a local financial advisor to open an account.
-When interviewing candidates, you should ask questions especially about his or her qualifications and credentials.
-You should also examine advisors’ compensation structures.
-Fees from one advisor to another can have a significantly different impact on your savings in the long run.
+When interviewing candidates, you should ask questions especially about their qualifications and credentials.
+You should also make sure you understand their compensation structures.
+Fees from one advisor to another can vary and have a significant impact on your savings in the long run.

-The price of investing in the CollegeBound advisor-sold program ultimately depends on the portfolio you choose as well as the share class (units) you choose.
-But because you’d be getting the professional guidance of a qualified professional, advisor-sold plans may charge fees not usually found when investing in a direct-sold option.
+The price of investing in the CollegeBound advisor-sold program ultimately depends on the portfolio and share class (units) you choose.
+But because you’d be getting the professional guidance of a qualified professional, advisor-sold plans may charge fees that the direct-sold option does not have.
 These include fees paid to advisors and other intermediaries for managing the plan.
 An example is a sales charge.

 Initial sales charges are taken out of each contribution.
 Contingent deferred sales charges (CDSC) are usually triggered when you take a withdrawal or distribution within a certain amount of time after making a contribution.
-Sales charges vary depending on your share class.
+Sales charges vary, depending on your share class.
 They can be reduced or waived in certain circumstances.
 Currently, asset-based fees for this plan range from 0.16% to 2.07%, depending on the share class.

-In addition, the plan also charges a total annual asset-based fee, which varies depending on your portfolio option and corresponding share class.
-Whether you’re a Rhode Island resident or out-of-state resident also determines if you’d face certain fees.
+In addition, the plan also charges a total annual asset-based fee, which varies, also depending on your portfolio option and share class.
+Whether you’re a Rhode Island resident or out-of-state resident also determines certain fees.
 But keep in mind that you can also invest in out-of-state 529 college savings plans if you find one more appealing than those sponsored by your state.

 Tax Benefits of Rhode Island’s Advisor-Sold 529 Plan

 The CollegeBound program offers the same tax benefits as the direct-sold option.
-This means you can enjoy tax-exempt growth on your earnings, and your withdrawals will also be tax-free as long as you use them on qualified higher education expenses.
+This means you can enjoy tax-exempt growth, and your withdrawals will also be tax-free as long as you use them on qualified higher education expenses.

 Should you use 529 money for nonqualified expenses though, you’ll face tax and penalty consequences: As with the direct-sold option, nonqualified withdrawals are subject to federal income tax and a 10% penalty.
 You may also have to pay back some or all previously claimed state tax deductions.
 You should discuss the pros and cons of making a nonqualified withdrawal carefully with your financial advisor.
 In some instances, the 10% penalty can be waived.